 Q: What about the Offering?

 A: We do not pass around a collection plate or bucket during the service.
 If you feel led by God to give, you are able to do so in private.
-There is an offering box with a Lighthouse in the back of the sanctuary.
+There is an offering box with a Lighthouse in the back of the sanctuary next to the door.
 What you give is between you and the Lord.

 Q: What is The Lightstation?